Linux Special Interest Group

 Notes from the June 2013 meeting:

 This month we will have a discussion on the components used with microcontrollers.
 Before we can start to create our first microcontroller project, we need to understand a few basic components, and how to read a circuit diagram.
 Join us to explore resistors, capacitors, inductors, multimeters, oscilloscopes, and circuit diagrams, the building block for DIY microcontroller projects.
 If you would like to read up on this topic before the meeting, please click here.

 The meeting was on Wednesday, May 15, 2013 at 7pm in the basement level (entering from the rear parking go down the stairs and turn right).
 The meeting featured how to install the Ubuntu version 13.04 and 12.10 operating systems.
 We ran an "Install-a-thon" where about ten people brought their PCs and where shown how Ubuntu 13.04 operated on it using the "Live Installation" feature (before actually installing it).

 We hope to see you at the "Ubuntu Install-a-thon"!

 Notes from the April 2013 meeting:

-are going to watch and discuss the movie "Revolution OS" that describes the
+are going to watch and discuss the movie "Revolution OS" that